hyperwd/hyperwd.vim/README.md

 ### YouCompleteMe
-#Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.（ http://www.jianshu.com/p/aac78ff576c5 ）
+#Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
 ```sh

 $ git clone https://github.com/vim/vim.git